SingularityX-ai/penify-oapi-code-gen/README.md

-# Open API Code Gen
+# Penify Open API Code Gen

-Openapi-code-gen is a JavaScript library designed to convert OpenAPI schemas into various code examples.
+`penify-oapi-codegen` is a JavaScript library designed to convert OpenAPI schemas into various code examples.
 This tool simplifies the process of generating client libraries in different programming languages based on your API documentation.

 ## Features